Vile Nilotic Rites

 Vile Nilotic Rites is the ninth studio album by American technical death metal band Nile, released through Nuclear Blast on November 1, 2019.
-It is the band's only album with bassist Brad Parris and first with guitarist Brian Kingsland, the latter of whom replaced Dallas Toler-Wade in 2017.
+It is the band's only album with bassist/vocalist Brad Parris and first with guitarist/vocalist Brian Kingsland, the latter of whom replaced Dallas Toler-Wade in 2017.
 Two singles, "Long Shadows of Dread" and the title track, were released from the album.
 Nile toured North America throughout November and December 2019 in support of the record.

 Background and recording

 Drummer George Kollias called Vile Nilotic Rites a "special album for all of us since each member contributed on this a lot.
 I feel it represents the teamwork spirit Nile has right now and that shows on stage as well."
 The album was recorded at Serpent Headed Studios in Greenville, South Carolina.

-The son of frontman Karl Sanders named Kael Sanders appears as a guest vocalist on the album, as well as several other guest vocalists.
+The son of frontman Karl Sanders, Kael Sanders, appears as a guest vocalist on the album, as well as several other guest vocalists.